jwong12/PizzaOrdering/README.md

 # PizzaO

-A Node.JS web application to submit pizza orders, make customized DB queries about them and fetch recent orders.
+A Node.JS web application to submit pizza orders, make customized DB queries and fetch recent orders.
 Accomplished complex schema design and faster queries by using MongoDB over SQL.
-Enforced the documents’ data types consistency by doing JSON Schema validation with the Mongoose library.
-Increased the reliability and scalability of the system by implementing REST API endpoints.
+Enforced the documents’ data type consistency by doing JSON Schema validation with the Mongoose library.
+Increased the reliability and scalability of the system by implementing the REST API design.

 ## Installation